naotsugu/piecetable/README.md

 There are two classes.

-- PieceTable - Text manipulation with byte
+- PieceTable - Plain piece table implantation by bytes
 - Document - Text manipulation with row-column number and charset infer

 ### PieceTable